• Skip to primary navigation

 • After a few minutes it will start to turn in to a butter.
 Blend until it is the desired consistency.

 • If you are really struggling to get your peanut butter to come together, then a little bit of oil can help with this.
-Vegetable or peanut oil is best for this.
+Melted coconut oil or peanut oil is best for this.

 • The exact amount of peanuts needed will depend on the size of your food processor.
-You need enough for them all the blend up.
+You need enough for them all to blend up, so if your food processor is larger, then you will need to add more peanuts for it to work.

 • If you want an even richer flavour peanut butter, then toast the peanuts in a pan first, as this will release some of the oil.